ESCOM PUBLICATIONS

 David Trippett was awarded the Bruno Nettl Prize of the Society for Ethnomusicology in December 2013 for the translation and editing of this volume.

-The third is Tone Psychology (Tonpsychologie) by Carl Stumpf (1885), translated and edited by Robin D. Rollinger.
+Tone Psychology (Tonpsychologie) by Carl Stumpf (1885), translated and edited by Robin D. Rollinger.
 Volume 1: The Sensation of Successive Single Tones was published on 20 September 2019 by Routledge

 (368 pages, 20 B/W illustrations, ISBN 9781472435231; also available as an e-book.
 Volume 2 is currently in preparation).